node-3d/addon-tools-raub/README.md

 `emitter.on(name, that[method])`.

 * `virtual void _destroy()` - destroys the object, i.e. deactivates it and frees
-resources, also emitting a `'destroy'` event.
+resources.
 This is what also called inside `~EventEmitter()`, but only the first call is effective anyway.